-- get into the habit of writing regularly, - express themselves in different genres of writing from creative to critical to factual writing, - take part in print and online media communication, - read quite widely to acquire a style of writing, and - identify their areas of strengths and weaknesses in writing.
+- Get into the habit of writing regularly. - Express themselves in different genres of writing from creative to critical to factual writing. - Take part in print and online media communication - Read quite widely to acquire a style of writing and - Identify their area of strengths and weaknesses in writing. - Speak confidently with any speakers of English, including native speakers. - Speak effortlessly in different contexts informal and formal.

-- 1. Raymond V Lesikar, John D Pettit, and Mary E Flatly.
-2009.
-Lesikar's Basic BusinessCommunication.
-11th ed.
-Tata McGraw-Hill, New Delhi. - 2.
-Sharan J Gerson, and Steven M Gerson.
-2008.
-Technical Writing: Process and Product.
-Pearson Education, New Delhi.
+- 1. Raymond V Lesikar, John D Pettit, and Mary E Flatly, 2009.
+Lesikar's Basic Business Communication, 11th ed.
+Tata McGraw-Hill, New Delhi. - E.H.
+McGrath, S.J.
+2012, Basic Managerial Skills for All.
+9th ed.
+Prentice-Hall of India, New Delhi.